Ontotext-AD/graphdb-aws-deployment-guide/docs/architecture/ARCH-001.md

 The GraphDB architecture diagram showcases the deployment architecture for GraphDB on EC2 instances in AWS cloud platform.

-The diagram illustrates the key components, and their interactions to provide a high-level understanding of the system's architecture.
+The diagram illustrates the key components, and their interactions to provide a high-level understanding of the system's architecture and how it should be deployed.

 ![ftr-architecture.png](img/ftr-architecture.png)